giis-uniovi/qacover/README.md

 # QACover - SQL Query Aware Test Data Coverage Evaluation for Java and .Net applications

-*QACover* is a component to evaluate the test data coverage in relation with the SQL queries that are executed in a Java or .NET application.
+*QACover* is a component to evaluate the test data coverage in relation to the SQL queries that are executed in a Java or .NET application.
 The coverage is measured according to the *SQL Full Predicate Coverage* (SQLFpc) criterion, a variant of MCDC tailored to SQL queries.